uselagoon/lagoon-cli/docs/commands/lagoon_deploy_latest.md

 ### Options

 ```
-      --buildvar =   Adds one or more build variables to deployment, key and values separated by =: `--buildvar KEY1=VALUE1 [--buildvar KEY2=VALUE2]`
+      --buildvar strings   Add one or more build variables to deployment (--buildvar KEY1=VALUE1 [--buildvar KEY2=VALUE2])
   -h, --help               help for latest
       --returnData         Returns the build name instead of success text
 ```

 ### Options inherited from parent commands